How Does SARS Calculate Tax?

 The more you make, the more you pay on a sliding scale, and marginal or statutory tax rates apply in these cases.
 So, the larger your income, the higher your tax rate.

-Generally, paying your fair amount of taxes is necessary because they help operate the country.
+Generally, paying a fair amount of taxes is necessary because they help operate the country.

 What percentage does SARS take from your salary?